Jerry Apodaca: Death

 On April 26, 2023, Apodaca died in Santa Fe, New Mexico, after years of declining health.
 He was 88.

 Legacy

 Jerry Apodaca Education Building, the headquarters of the New Mexico Department of Education in Santa Fe, New Mexico.

 In 2004, the headquarters building of the New Mexico Department of Education was renamed for Apodaca.

-One of the centers of the Ben Luján Leadership and Public Policy Institute is now called the Jerry Apodaca Public Policy Center.
+One of the centers of the Ben Luján Leadership and Public Policy Institute as of 2009 is called the Jerry Apodaca Public Policy Center.